 During October 2000, the Board of Directors implemented a director's stock ownership program which requires each of the directors to own beneficially, outstanding Common Stock of the Company with a market value of at least \$100,000 within two years after the director first joins the Company's Board of Directors.
 The determination of whether the shares owned beneficially by a director meet the \$100,000 minimum market value requirement will be based on the highest average trading price of the Common Stock over any consecutive twenty trading days during the two year period after the director first joins the Company's Board of Directors or the price paid for the Common Stock by the director.
-Shares of Common Stock underlying outstanding options will not be meet this $\mbox{requirement.}$ Mr. Higgins will have until May 2003 to meet the stock ownership requirement.
+Shares of Common Stock underlying outstanding options will not be counted towards satisfaction of this requirement.
+The Board of Directors may waive this requirement under certain circumstances.
+All of the Company's current directors, except Mr. Higgins who joined the Board of Directors in May 2001, meet this requirement.
+Mr. Higgins will have until May 2003 to meet the stock ownership requirement.